bab3l/go-netbox/docs/TokenProvision.md

 ### NewTokenProvision

-`func NewTokenProvision(id int32, url string, displayUrl string, display string, user BriefUser, created time.Time, lastUsed time.Time, key string, ) *TokenProvision`
+`func NewTokenProvision(id int32, url string, display string, user BriefUser, created time.Time, lastUsed time.Time, key string, ) *TokenProvision`

 NewTokenProvision instantiates a new TokenProvision object This constructor will assign default values to properties that have it defined,